karuboniru/review-temp/help.md

  - Whatever file your `config.json` references

 ## Port Export
- - In fact, depends on what port you use in your `config.json`
+ - In fact, depends on what port you use in your `config.json`, I suggest to specify trojan to listen on port `1080`.

 ## Usage case
 ### Server mode